 Scholarships, Awards, and Assistantships

-Annually, many students are supported by graduate teaching or research assistantships which are available across the college.
+Many students are supported by graduate teaching or research assistantships which are available across the college.
 In addition to being eligible for the assistantships, students in the College of Arts and Sciences may apply for various types of graduate fellowships.
 Fellowship opportunities are available through The Graduate School.
-The application deadline for most fellowships is January 15th for awards beginning the following academic year.
+The application deadline for most fellowships is mid-January for awards beginning the following academic year.

-The College of Arts and Sciences offers the master of arts (MA), the master of fine arts (MFA), the master of science (MS), and the doctor of philosophy (PhD).
-In addition to reviewing the requirements highlighted below, students should consult all University-wide degree requirements and academic procedures for the master’s and doctoral degrees as summarized in the “Graduate Degree Requirements” chapter of this Graduate Bulletin.
+The College of Arts and Sciences offers the master of arts (MA), the master of fine arts (MFA), the master of science (MS), professional science masters (PSM), and the doctor of philosophy (PhD) degrees.
+In addition to reviewing the requirements highlighted below, students should consult all University-wide degree requirements and academic procedures for the master's and doctoral degrees as summarized in the "Graduate Degree Requirements" chapter of this Graduate Bulletin.

 Students who wish to pursue graduate study in the College of Arts and Sciences must apply through the Office of Admissions and must be accepted for graduate study by the intended department or program.
 The applicant must have an earned bachelor's degree with a minimum upper division 3.0 GPA (on a 4.0 scale) or have earned a graduate degree.
 All applicants must submit test scores from a nationally standardized graduate admissions test that is acceptable to the program to which they are applying.
 Prospective graduate students who are foreign nationals must also earn a minimum score of 550 on the paper-based or 80 on the Internet-based TOEFL examination, 6.5 on the IELTS examination, or 77 on the MELAB examination.
 Individual departments and programs may set higher standards for admission.
 For more detailed information about specific graduate programs in the College of Arts and Sciences, students should consult departmental or program entries of this Graduate Bulletin.